 Bill Asher is the head honcho here at our Los Angeles shop.
 He is the master creator, designer and fixer of all Asher Guitars and guitars in general.
 Aside from building an array of fine instruments, Asher also does repair and restoration of vintage instruments.
 His repair time is mostly limited to a handful of loyal long-time clients.

 Jessica Asher runs the back-end system of Asher Guitars including the marketing, e commerce, advertising, book-keeping, invoicing, and customer service.
 She also does all the CAD and CAM programing for CNC machining, as well as CNC operation.
+In addition, she does all the designing for and operation of the laser cutter machine.
 She has a masters degree from Boston University.

 Not all guitars are created equal.